powerhome/playbook/playbook/app/pb_kits/playbook/pb_dropdown/docs/_dropdown_with_custom_trigger.md

-The Dropdown can also be given a custom Trigger by passing children to the `Dropdown.Trigger` subcomponent as shown in this example.
-Here we are using the IconCircle kit.
+Optionally replace the default trigger's select element by passing child components directly to the `Dropdown.Trigger`.